adprl14/bioe-ml-winter2018/final-project.md

     – How to use the software package or your own code – (Optional) Charting and/or visualization that help make decisions in your analysis
 - Results
-    – Quantitative evaluation of your method (e.g. classification accuracy) – Charting and/or visualization of your results
+    – Quantitative evaluation of your method
+    – Charting and/or visualization of your results
     – How your proposed approach has solved your question